 Unfortunately, even the most prestigious private banks have little to offer but an apology when you invest in a fraud through them.
-This is Union Bancaire Privée’s statement to their clients after Madoff was uncovered.
-The good news is that an experienced fund manager could have spotted the problem immediately (as many did).
+Here is Union Bancaire Privée’s statement to their clients after Madoff was uncovered.
+The good news is that an experienced fund manager could have spotted the problem immediately (Ed Thorp’s take is my favorite).

-If you’re approached with any special access, structured product, or volatility selling strategy, make sure that you understand the true risk profile or that you speak with someone who does.
+If you’re approached with dubious special access or an opaque structured product / volatility selling strategy, make sure that you understand the true risk profile or that you speak with someone who does.
 Many of those structures are fine, but the dangerous ones are the ones that blow up the factory.

 Do you trust your manager?

-I don’t think there’s any trick I can tell you about assessing who you can trust.
-I’m sure you’ve had to figure this out in your own business, and I don’t think it will be any different here.
+There’s no special trick to tell.
+I’m sure you had to figure this out in your own business, and I don’t think it will be any different here.

 It’s always exciting to see a project come to fruition, and it’s just as exciting to start the next one.
 I hope you can build on your success as a source of strength, not as a burden to be carried.

 Wealth ownership can be a significant life transition.
 There are libraries of material to read.
 If you wanted to narrow it down to two selections, I would recommend The Destructive Power of Family Wealth by Philip Marcovici (a book on wealth planning by the former chair of Baker McKenzie’s wealth management and tax practices) and Letter to a friend who just made a lot of money by Graham Duncan (an essay on managing yourself and selecting a wealth manager by the head of a major family office).